stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 # Udacity Capstone Project: US Immigration, Demographics, and Climate Change

-This is a Capstone Project for the Udacity Data Engineering Nanodegree.
+This is the Capstone Project of the Udacity Data Engineering Nanodegree.

 # Project Summary